 It's not only scales, either.
 The entire shape of this animal's head, along with other reptiles, is an inspirational source for a lot of deadly fantasy creatures.
 So from head to tail, I am certain what you learn here will be useful towards and future drawings.

-First, we are going to create your alligator drawing through a gesture sketch.
+First thing in learning how to draw an alligator is making a gesture sketch.
 If you haven't already, look up pictures of an alligator anatomy and mentally picture the overall shape of the exterior.

 As you start drawing, ask yourself questions like: how many heads does the alligator take up to create the overall length?
 How are the bones positioned inside the animal?
 Once you have an ideal, sketch out the geometric shapes that create the reptile.